MRtrix3/mrtrix3/docs/tips_and_tricks/batch_processing_with_foreach.rst

   $ foreach -8 study/* : dwidenoise IN/dwi.mif IN/dwi_denoised.mif

 will run up to 8 of the required jobs in parallel.
-Note that most MRtrix commands are multi-threaded and will use all available CPU cores anyway, and therefore running multiple jobs in parallel will not change the computation time greatly.
+Note that most MRtrix commands are multi-threaded and will use all available CPU cores, and therefore running multiple jobs in parallel is unlikely to benefit the computation time.